Bhavana78972/VisionVibe/README.md

 A team of 4 beginner (Abhinav Kumar, Bhavana V, Chaitra V, Deeksha G) developers participating in their first hackathon,with basic knowledge of HTML & CSS, taking on a wellness-based challenge and delivering a functional interactive solution in just 15–20 hours.

-🏆 # Hackathon
-Built for
-🎉 Nikshatra 2025 Hackathon
+#Hackathon🏆, Built for Nikshatra 2025 Hackathon

 📅 Future Improvements